Ole Miss leaves College Station with a win, improves to 8-1 on the season

-Late in the game, the Aggies started to make Rebel fans a little nervous with a touchdown to make it 31-28.
+Late in the game, the Aggies started to make Rebel fans a little nervous with a touchdown pass to Devon Achane with less than two minutes left to make it 31-28.
 Ole Miss was unable to get the first down on the following drive, giving Texas A&M the ball back with just over a minute to go.
-Luckily, Ole Miss was able to take care of business and finish out the game with a win.
+Luckily, Ole Miss was able to take care of business, get a three and out, and finish out the win.

 Without a doubt, the player of the game is Quinshon Judkins.
 He racked up 205 yards on 35 carries to hit 1,000 yards on the season in his true freshman year.
 Pretty unbelievable.
 Ole Miss had 530 total yards with 390 of them coming on the ground.
 Jaxson Dart also played a massive role in the win, going 13-20 for 3 touchdowns and 140 yards.